gapuchi/gapuchi.github.io/_posts/2019-01-19-type-classes.md

 categories: [scala, cats]
 ---

 I decided to take a crack at learning the [Cats library for Scala](https://books.underscore.io/scala-with-cats/scala-with-cats.html).
 This serves as reference for my notes.
 You'll notice that contents will mirror the book, and pieces of it will be very similar if not identical to it as well.
-Again, these serves as my notes and will just contain the pieces that I think are important, not obvious, or a good reminder.
+Again, this serves as my notes and will just contain the pieces that I think are important, not obvious, or a good reminder.

 # Type Classes